cjthedj97/chowdown/_recipes/French-Fry-Seasoning.md

 - Mix together and sprinkle on top of fries.
 ---

-If using spices that are not fine run everything though a spice grinder.
+If using spices that are not fine, run everything though a spice grinder.